LL-Pengfei/CS1010-AY1819S1-Personal/docs/08-if-else.md

 }
 ```

 The `if` keyword is followed by a _logical expression_ in parenthesis.
 This is followed by a block of statements (in curly braces `{` and `}`).
 If the logical expression is true, then the statements are executed, otherwise, they are skipped.
-For this reason, the group of statements is known as true block.
+For this reason, the group of statements is known as a _true block_.

 ## Comparison Operator